Open cluster: Formation

 Because most if not all stars form in clusters, star clusters are to be viewed as the fundamental building blocks of galaxies.
 The violent gas-expulsion events that shape and destroy many star clusters at birth leave their imprint in the morphological and kinematical structures of galaxies.
 Most open clusters form with at least 100 stars and a mass of 50 or more solar masses.
-The largest clusters can have over 10^{4} solar masses, with the massive cluster Westerlund 1 being estimated at 5 × 10^{4} solar masses and R136 at almost 5 x 10^{5}, typical of globular clusters.
+The largest clusters can have over ×10^4 solar mass, with the massive cluster Westerlund 1 being estimated at 5×10^4 solar mass and R136 at almost 5×10^5 solar mass, typical of globular clusters.
 While open clusters and globular clusters form two fairly distinct groups, there may not be a great deal of intrinsic difference between a very sparse globular cluster such as Palomar 12 and a very rich open cluster.
 Some astronomers believe the two types of star clusters form via the same basic mechanism, with the difference being that the conditions that allowed the formation of the very rich globular clusters containing hundreds of thousands of stars no longer prevail in the Milky Way.

 It is common for two or more separate open clusters to form out of the same molecular cloud.
 In the Large Magellanic Cloud, both Hodge 301 and R136 have formed from the gases of the Tarantula Nebula, while in our own galaxy, tracing back the motion through space of the Hyades and Praesepe, two prominent nearby open clusters, suggests that they formed in the same cloud about 600 million years ago.
 Sometimes, two clusters born at the same time will form a binary cluster.
 The best known example in the Milky Way is the Double Cluster of NGC 869 and NGC 884 (also known as h and χ Persei), but at least 10 more double clusters are known to exist.
 New research indicates the Cepheid-hosting M25 may constitute a ternary star cluster together with NGC 6716 and Collinder 394.
 Many more binary clusters are known in the Small and Large Magellanic Clouds—they are easier to detect in external systems than in our own galaxy because projection effects can cause unrelated clusters within the Milky Way to appear close to each other.